FlyingFathead/OCR-CopyPastePad/README.md

 - Error Handling: Informative error messages guide users when issues arise, such as when non-image data is pasted.

 # Install
+This tool requires `Python` v3.4 or newer to run.
+You will also need `git` to clone the repository.

 1. Clone the repository
 ```
 git clone https://github.com/FlyingFathead/OCR-CopyPastePad/